Knowing the signs that your cat is sick can help you get treatment before catastrophe strikes.

 Keep in mind that sometimes cats sleep more in winter and that the older the cat gets, the more it will sleep.

-Every cat owner has to deal with diarrhea in cats from time to time.
+Every cat owner has to deal with cat diarrhea from time to time.
 Well, diarrhea might be due to any number of things, including:

 If the cat is acting normally, you might try some home remedies for cats with diarrhea, such as: